rainneuro/rainneuro.github.io/_pages/about.md

 author_profile: true
 ---

-Ruien Wang is a undergraduate student of psychology and cognitive neuroscience at the Centre for Cognitive and Brain Sciences & Department of Psychology (PI: Prof. Haiyan Wu) at University of Macau, Macau SAR, China.
-Generally, he is insterested in human social cognition and its interaction with emotion.
+Hello!
+I'm Ruien Wang, currently a graduate student of cognitive neuroscience at Department of Psychology and Queen's Neuroeconomics lab (PI: Prof. Anita Tusche) at Queen's University, Ontario, Canada.
+Generally, my research interest focus on social cognitive and affective neuroscience, and aim to delineate the social brain in the real world.

-I am going to join the Queen's Neuroeconomics lab at Queen's University as a Master stuent under the supervision of Prof. Anita Tusche this fall!
-I will contiue my research on social neuroscience during my graduate studies.